Ward606/Web-Scraping-Data-from-IMDB/README.md

 # Web-Scraping-Data-from-IMDB
 collecting data from the top 1000 rated movies on IMDB website, and saving it to a csv file

-## Motivation
-I was searching for data in a csv format to build a machine learning project, and decided to create my own data

 ### Prerequisites
 you can use any framework, this was writting using pycharm